apache/spark/python/docs/source/user_guide/pandas_on_spark/transform_apply.rst

    >>> def pandas_plus(pdf):
    ...     return pdf[pdf.a > 1]  # allow arbitrary length
    ...
-   >>> psdf.koalas.apply_batch(pandas_plus)
+   >>> psdf.pandas_on_spark.apply_batch(pandas_plus)

 The functions in both examples take a pandas DataFrame as a chunk of pandas-on-Spark DataFrame, and output a pandas DataFrame.
 Pandas API on Spark combines the pandas DataFrames as a pandas-on-Spark DataFrame.

-Note that :func:`DataFrame.koalas.transform_batch` has the length restriction - the length of input and output should be the same whereas :func:`DataFrame.koalas.apply_batch` does not.
-However, it is important to know that the output belongs to the same DataFrame when :func:`DataFrame.koalas.transform_batch` returns a Series, and you can avoid a shuffle by the operations between different DataFrames.
-In case of :func:`DataFrame.koalas.apply_batch`, its output is always treated that it belongs to a new different DataFrame.
+Note that :func:`DataFrame.pandas_on_spark.transform_batch` has the length restriction - the length of input and output should be the same whereas :func:`DataFrame.pandas_on_spark.apply_batch` does not.
+However, it is important to know that the output belongs to the same DataFrame when :func:`DataFrame.pandas_on_spark.transform_batch` returns a Series, and you can avoid a shuffle by the operations between different DataFrames.
+In case of :func:`DataFrame.pandas_on_spark.apply_batch`, its output is always treated that it belongs to a new different DataFrame.
 See also `Operations on different DataFrames <options.rst#operations-on-different-dataframes>`_ for more details.